AlexFr062/samples/STM32/readme.md

 ### UART for tracing

-Select USART3, set the following parameters: Mode Asynchronous, Flow control disabled, Baud rate 115200, Wordl length 8, Parity None, Stop bits 1.
+Select USART3, set the following parameters: Mode Asynchronous, Flow control disabled, Baud rate 115200, Word length 8, Parity None, Stop bits 1.

+---

 USART3 in NUCLEO-F429ZI is connected to Serial-over-USB port.
 On another board, UART port may be different - see specific board documentation.
 Connect the board to PC with USB cable.
 Required STM32 drivers should be already installed, this is done by STM32CubeIDE installation.
 Open PC Device manager: